Climate Change 101: Establishing Fact and Addressing Denial

 Other tactics used by climate deniers is to project the position onto you that you deny natural disasters existed prior to climate change.
 They attempt to use the death tolls of preindustrial natural disasters to suggest that comparing death tolls to modern natural disasters means the storms were of greater ferocity then, than they are today.
 The obvious reason the death tolls were greater is because there weren’t the early warning systems that exist today.
 There was no way to know if a storm was just a storm or if the storm was an approaching hurricane.

 I was recently directed to a Tony Heller video on facebook and I broke the first 11 minutes of the video down point by point.
 (18) It is really the lowest grade of disinformation I’ve ever encountered, so bad I would have trouble believing it if I wanted to believe it.
 Aside from some of what I’ve already mentioned, a major point of emphasis was conspiracy theory supported by outright lies.
 It was a conversation between Dennis Rancourt and Tony Heller, and it was primarily personal stories without sources that contradicted the points they were trying to make.
 Rancourt discussed going to science conferences and asking other scientists what they thought about climate change.
-Then he disparaged these unnamed figures saying “this isn’t even your field”, implying they shouldn’t have an opinion on the subject because it isn’t their area of study, while failing to acknowledge that he was asking someone their opinion on a subject he didn’t feel they were qualified to speak on, and the same criticism he applied to them applied to him.
+Then he disparaged these unnamed figures saying “this isn’t even your field”, implying they shouldn’t have an opinion on the subject because it isn’t their area of study, while failing to acknowledge that he was asking someone their opinion on a subject he didn’t feel was qualified to speak on it, and the same criticism he applied to them applied to him.

 18: Dennis Rancourt and Tony Heller Agreeing on Climate, by Skype December 20th 2019. https://www.youtube.com/watch?v=GC_6j6mn0qE My break down is in the comments on the video and includes citation in the comment if interested.
 I only watched the first 11 minutes because I was refuting the video point by point as my comment reflects which is time consuming without the merit to justify the time invested.